Guidance for hosting and promoting a Fringe event

-If your event will be limited by the size of your venue, make sure you create a registration link so that people aren’t disappointed if your event is over subscribed.
-We are encouraging Fringe events to support Tickets For Good but if this service doesn’t meet your needs, EventBrite offers a free service It is up to you whether or not you want to charge for tickets.
+If your event will be limited by number of guests, make sure you create a registration link so that people aren’t disappointed if your event is over subscribed.
+We are encouraging event organisers to support Tickets For Good but if this service doesn’t meet your needs, EventBrite offers a free service It is up to you whether or not you want to charge for tickets.

-Finally, upload your event to the Fringe area of the Sheffield Digital Festival website - https://sheffielddigitalfestival.com/signup
+Finally, upload your event to the Events area of the Sheffield Digital Festival website - https://sheffielddigitalfestival.com/signup

 Promoting your event.

-Please also include the festival Hashtag along with your more specific Hashtag, #sheffielddigitalfestival
+Please also include the Festival hashtag along with your more specific hashtag, #SheffDigiFest